 Tax documents contain the most sensitive data your clients have.
 Collecting them through a secure client portal — rather than email — protects that information and keeps everything organized by client automatically.
 Look for a portal that lets clients upload from their phone in a couple of taps, because a meaningful share of clients will photograph documents rather than scan them.

-Step 4: Automate the Reminders
+Step 4: Make the Reminders One Click

 Step 6: Set Expectations Early